 Subd.
 2. A two-thirds (2/3) vote by secret ballot of all department members who are eligible to vote shall be required to recommend that the President/designee declare a vacancy to exist in the departmental chair.
 Upon receipt of such a recommendation, together with a written record of the minutes of such a departmental meeting and a record by number of the votes cast, the President/designee shall meet with the department members and the chairperson and discuss the matter.
 If the President rejects the recall recommendation, he/she shall, after discussions with the department and within ten (10) days, call for another vote upon the recall, the results of which shall be binding.
-The effective date of recall shall be immediate, except that in the case of a first-year chairperson the President shall set an effective date of recall action was taken.
+The effective date of recall shall be immediate, except that in the case of a first-year chairperson the President shall set an effective date of recall which shall not be later than the end of the academic year in which the recall action was taken.
 The President's/designee's action to implement the department action to recall a chairperson, or the effective date of such a recall in the case of a first-year chairperson, shall not be subject to the grievance procedure.